alphaleadership/feed/source/_posts/guntrader/guntrader#2021-7-17.md

 **Nombre de comptes affectés** : 112 031

 ## Description
 In July 2021, the United Kingdom based website Guntrader suffered a data breach that exposed 112k unique email addresses.
-Extensive personal information was also exposed including names, phone numbers, geolocation data, IP addresses and various physical address attributes \(cities for all users, complete addresses for some\).
+Extensive personal information was also exposed including names, phone numbers, geolocation data, IP addresses and various physical address attributes cities for all users, complete addresses for some.
 Passwords stored as bcrypt hashes were also exposed.

 ## Données exposées
 - Browser user agent details